 This year’s edition of the New Energy Challenge has two distinct tracks for companies that could contribute to a lower-carbon energy system – and have a strong scalable potential:

-When: The deadline for application is 24 May 2019.
+When: The deadline for application was 24 May 2019 and submissions are now closed.
 Finalists will be invited to join the Finals Week in October in the Netherlands.
 At the Finals Day event, finalists will make their final pitch before a jury of experts who will select the winners of the New Energy Challenge 2019.